 - Complete any necessary paperwork ahead of time online or through the phone to minimize time in the office.

 - Follow all safety measures your dentist has in place.
-They are doing everything they can to keep you, themselves, and their staff safe and healthy.

 Dental insurance can help you save on necessary dental care